To establish certain standards for the adjudication of United States passport applications, and for other purposes.

 Length: 5 pages

-This bill was introduced on June 10, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 10, 2009, in a previous session of Congress, but it did not receive a vote.

 Sep 26, 2008